aashu1328/STAT-628-Module-2-Group-5/README.md

 The cleaned data is found under the name of "BodyFat_Clean".
 It has 249 rows and 17 features.
 The code for the project is found under the name " Final Code".
 There are other model diagnosis and correlation images are present as well.
+The shiny app code is with the file name "shiny.R"

 The final model that we came up with was : Body Fat% = 0.78 + 0.60*Abdomen(cm)-0.21*Height(cm)